 - 99.80% effectiveness

 - The best part is with the health care policy changes, this procedure may be 100% covered by your insurance

 This procedure involves the destruction of the endometrial lining of the uterus, used mainly to treat abnormal bleeding and to reduce menstrual flow.
 Heavy menstrual bleeding can cause significant changes in daily lifestyles such as anemia, exhaustion and depression.
 For women with heavy periods who cannot tolerate birth control pills, endometrial ablation is an option and alternative to hysterectomy.

-We offer two types of endometrial ablation: Novasure endometrial ablation and HTA (hydrothermal ablation).
+We offer two types of endometrial ablation: Novasure and HTA (hydrothermal ablation).
 These can be performed in our office using local anesthesia and pain medications.
 The procedures are short 5-10 minutes.
 Mild cramping and nausea can occur post procedure.
 An endometrial biopsy (a sampling of the uterine lining to rule out cancer) and an ultrasound should be performed prior to scheduling the procedure.
 These initial tests will help you and your doctor to decide which ablation procedure is best for you.

 Ablation should not be done if pregnancy is still desired.
 You still need birth control after the procedure.
 Benefits of endometrial ablation include:

 - No general anesthesia